Charlotte Ronson

-Charlotte Julia Ronson (born 7 August 1977) is an English fashion designer, currently based in Los Angeles, US.
+Charlotte Julia Ronson is an English fashion designer, based in Los Angeles, US.

 Career

 Charlotte Ronson always had an interest in fashion, however, she began designing after friends asked her to create pieces for them.
 She graduated from New York University (NYU) after majoring in Studio Art and interned at Harper's Bazaar, Rolling Stone, and with designer Cynthia Rowley.

 In 2001, she began garnering attention from popular fashion magazines such as Vogue.
 By May 2002, Ronson had opened her flagship store on Elizabeth Street in New York.
 The Charlotte Ronson brand is partnered with Japanese apparel company, The Wall.

 Charlotte Ronson

 The original line of C. Ronson is now an offshoot of the larger Charlotte Ronson brand and the current New York store is now located on Mulberry Street.
 In 2008, Ronson designed a collaboration called "Play" by C. Ronson for Urban Outfitters, named after a mixtape her sister, Samantha Ronson, made for her.
-She designed a line for JCPenney called I 'Heart' Ronson.
-Spring 2009 was Ronson's first showing in Bryant Park, the main tents, for New York Fashion Week.

 Charlotte Ronson's brand has been worn by celebrities such as Mischa Barton, Gisele Bündchen, Andy Dick, Jennifer Love Hewitt, Lindsay Lohan, Kate Moss, Ellen Pompeo, Nicole Richie, Winona Ryder, Jessica Simpson, and Gwen Stefani.